epfl-lasa/icra19-lfd-tutorial-exercises/exercise4_force/README.md

 ## exercise4_force

-Modulating DS for force and motion generation.
+Modulating DS for force and motion generation [1].

 ### To start the demo: